Frequently asked questions about MPAs

 How do we know what is worthwhile protecting?Compared to 100 years ago, we now know a fair amount more about the ecology, geology and oceanography of Scotland’s coastal and offshore waters.
 Decades of research and scientific fieldwork on a host of marine species and habitats has produced an emerging map of Scotland’s seas (see Scotland’s Marine Atlas).
 Increasingly sophisticated geomorphological and bathymetric modelling also means that seabed habitat mapping is becoming more accurate.
 However, there is still a lot that we don’t know.
 That is why identifying the marine protected area network must be based on the best available science.
 Data gaps or uncertainties can mean it’s hard to entirely conclusive answer; we must therefore take a ‘precautionary approach.’
 Where information is limited we should not use this as a reason to postpone or fail to take measures to protect the environment.
 If the evidence points one way, it is incumbent on the Scottish Parliament to take action.

-Will MPAs help fish stocks recover?These new MPAs are not designed specifically to help fish stocks recover – the continued overhaul of the EU’s Common Fisheries Policy and more effective inshore fisheries management is needed for that.
+Will MPAs help fish stocks recover?These new MPAs are not designed specifically to help fish stocks recover – the continued overhaul of the standards and principles within the reformed EU Common Fisheries Policy and more effective inshore fisheries management are needed for that.
+MPAs are in place to protect a range of sensitive and valuable marine species and habitats.
 But they could provide secondary benefits for local fisheries.
 If well-managed and well-enforced, MPAs can play an important role in helping fish and shellfish stocks recover as a result of protecting important habitats.
 To allow fish stocks to fully recover, MPAs must be used in tandem with other measures such as marine planning and sustainable fisheries management.
 Many of the MPA protected features will provide vital habitats and food for other species and so protecting important areas for feeding and breeding and other key life stages will help protect a whole range of species in the food web.
 The potential for this effect makes MPAs part of an exciting project to restore Scotland’s seas.

 Will MPAs be permanent?The Scottish Government will carry out a six-yearly review of MPAs to ensure they are meeting, or are making progress towards meeting, their conservation objectives.
 Progress on the designation, status and journey towards achieving conservation objectives will be reported to the Scottish Parliament.
 Following such a review, it would be possible to de-select a specific MPA if it cannot meet its objectives or if new information becomes available that indicates another area would contribute more to protecting a particular feature.
 In this case one or more new MPAs would need to be selected to replace it.